-Watch Ann talk about Over the Counter (OTC) hearing aids.
+Watch Ann talk about Over-the-Counter (OTC) hearing aids.

 “New” Over the Counter Hearing Aids – Nothing “New!”